Previous Page Next Page

 • To obtain historical information about alleged perpetrators’ actions.

 Criminal history includes information that the Texas Department of Public Safety (DPS) or the Federal Bureau of Investigation (FBI) collects about a person.
 This information consists of criminal charges, arrests, and dispositions.
-DPS has criminal history for Texas only; the FBI has history for the entire United States.
+DPS has criminal history for Texas only, while the FBI has history for the entire United States.

 Release of Criminal History Information

-APS may only release criminal history information obtained from the Texas Department of Public Safety (DPS) to the Health and Human Services Commission (HHSC), or any other outside entity under one of the following circumstances:
+APS may only release criminal history information obtained from DPS to an entity outside DFPS (including the Health and Human Services Commission) under one of the following circumstances:

 • With the consent of the person who is the subject of the criminal record.